Henrique-Shiguemoto/spviz/README.md

 # South Park Viz

 This is a simple dashboard about the South Park show.
+Just learning plotly dash...

 # Dataset